testthedocs/Linode/README.md

-# Vale-style-template
+# Linode

-A Vale linter style template repository
+A Vale linter style that replicates the [Linode Style Guide](https://www.linode.com/docs/linode-writers-formatting-guide/).

+__Not complete, and WIP, contributions welcome__.😁